urbit/old-doc/reference/arvo/ford.md

 the libraries we've encountered that we will put together in a series of cores after the structure core.

-In `lot`, we maintain a stack of library names in the reverse order they are encountered during a depth-first search.
-Thus, every library depends only on things earlier in the list.
-The libraries must be loaded in this order.
+In `lot`, we maintain a stack of library names as they are encountered during a depth-first search.
+More precisely, we push a library onto the stack after we've processed all its children.
+Thus, every library depends only on things deeper in the list.
+The libraries must be loaded in the reverse of this order.
 Concisely, this is a topological sort of the library dependency partial ordering.